 Note: MicroEJ Resources Center view may have been closed.
-Click on Help > MicroEJ Resources Center to reopen it.
+Click on reopen it.

 Open the menu Manual and select the documentation [hardware device] MicroEJ Platform, where [hardware device] is the name of the hardware device.
 This documentation features a guide to run a built-in application on MicroEJ Simulator and on hardware device.